RJTveit/Warships-Academy/README.md

 ## Test Cases
 [(back to top)](#table-of-contents)

+Current Testing status:
+> Currently 66.7% of Test Cases are passing.
+The incomplete tests are for features currently under construction.
+The upcoming sprint will focus on completion of the search bar > > and creating the "virtual build" enviroment.

 | Test ID | Req.
 ID | Test Desc. | Test Status | Date Passed |
 ----------|---------|------------|-------------|--------------
 T.1.1 | 1.0.1 | Nations and Class links displayed | Complete | 10/28/2020